stacks-network/docs/_storage/amazon-s3-deploy.md

 6. Select the most recent version of the image.

+     * Current Release: `2.5.3`

    Each image name has this format:

    `blockstack-gaia_hub-STORAGETYPE-VERSION-hvm - ami-BUILDTAG`

-    So, the `blockstack-gaia_hub-ephemeral-0001.0.1-hvm - ami-0425cf8c91bb2d331` image uses ephemeral storage, is at version `0001.0.1` and has the `0425cf8c91bb2d331` tag.
+    So, the `blockstack-gaia_hub-ephemeral-2.5.3-hvm - ami-0c8fc48c10a42737e` image uses ephemeral storage, is at version `2.5.3` and has the `0c8fc48c10a42737e` tag.

     You can choose an image that uses ephemeral or EBS storage.
 The ephemeral storage is very small but free.
 Only choose this if you plan to test or use a personal hub.
-Otherwise, choose the AMI for elastic block storage (EBS).
+Otherwise, choose the AMI for elastic block storage (EBS) which provides a persistent data store on a separate disk backed by [EBS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonEBS.html).

     After you select an image, the system displays **Step 2: Choose an Instance Type** page.